Europe Trip. Day 2: Paris, France

 We exited the complex from the northern frontage

-As we strolled along Esplanade Invalides up to Pont Alexandre III, we saw many people relaxed in the open grass in the afternoon.
+As we strolled along Esplanade des Invalides up to Pont Alexandre III, we saw many people relaxed in the open grass in the afternoon.
 Some of them having lunched.
-We joined the crowd for a while before crossing the Seine river to reach Grand Palais and Petit Palais on each side.
+We joined the crowd for a while before crossing the Seine River to reach Grand Palais and Petit Palais on each side.

 They were having packed lunch on the grass